BlueBrain/HighFive/doc/migration_guide.md

 # For HighFive there's two options for adding `-I ${HIGHFIVE_DIR}` and the
 # flags for HDF5.
 #
-# Option 1: HighFive is install (systemwide) as a regular library:
+# Option 1: HighFive is installed as a (system-wide) regular library:
 find_package(HighFive)
 target_link_libraries(app PUBLIC HighFive::HighFive)